 - Identification as to whether mineral oil will be applied on the receipt of grain, during the handling and/or cleaning of grain, or on discharge of grain;

-- The number of intended mineral oil applications to grain (e.g. one application or multiple applications); detailed description of the measures in place for the terminal elevator operator to verify, on an ongoing basis, even application and that application rates of mineral oil are within permitted tolerances;
+- Detailed description of the measures in place for the terminal elevator operator to verify, on an ongoing basis, even application and that application rates of mineral oil are within permitted tolerances;

 - Identification of visual monitors and/or devices that are accessible to Commission inspectors to verify application of mineral oil in accordance with this permission;

-- The intended application rate for each application of mineral oil, expressed in a percentage by weight;
+- The intended application rate of mineral oil, expressed in a percentage by weight;

 - The nature and type of records that will be maintained by the terminal elevator operator regarding its application of mineral oil;